Uri-X/alu-shell/basics/README.md

-This script lists the contents of the current directory in long format.
+1-listit: This script lists the contents of the current directory.